marcin-jozwikowski/easy-admin-pretty-urls/README.md

 * ### Select actions to create routes for

-  By default pretty routes are generated for `index`, `new`, `detail`, `edit`, `delete`, and `batchDelete` actions.
+  By default pretty routes are generated for `index`, `new`, `detail`, `edit`, `delete`, `batchDelete` and `renderFilters` actions.

-  To change that, add a `PrettyRoutesController` attribute to the controller you want to modify and list the actions you want to have pretty routes for, in `actions` parameter.
+  To change them, add a `PrettyRoutesController` attribute to the controller you want to modify and list the actions you want to have pretty routes for, in `actions` parameter.
   ```php
   #[PrettyRoutesController(actions: ['index', 'foo', 'bar'])]
   class AnyFancyController {